PowerPowder/CCNA-notes/chapter5.md

 Entries are removed if not used for 'x' number of seconds (default is 300 seconds), oldest entries are removed when switch runs out of memory.

-Aging time can be overridden by assigning a port do a specific VLAN.
+Aging time can be overridden by assigning a port to a specific VLAN.

 `show mac address-table aging-time` lists the global and each per-VLAN override aging time.